Ways to pay your bill

 Vancouver, B.C.
 V6B 4N1

-To pay your BC Hydro bill by electronic funds transfer, please fill in and submit the form.
+To request a switch to paying your BC Hydro bill by electronic funds transfer, please fill in and submit the form.

 If you made a late payment, you can avoid a disruption to your electrical service by providing the details of your payment online.